patrick-steele-idem/morphdom/README.md

 - The virtual DOM representations are not standardized and will vary by implementation
 - The virtual DOM can only efficiently be used with code and templating languages that produce a virtual DOM tree

 The premise for using a virtual DOM is that the DOM is "slow".
-While there is slightly more overhead in creating actual DOM nodes instead of lightweight virtual DOM nodes, we are not seeing any noticeable slowness in our benchmarks.
+While there is slightly more overhead in creating actual DOM nodes instead of lightweight virtual DOM nodes, in practice there isnt much difference.
 In addition, as web browsers get faster the DOM data structure will also likely continue to get faster so there benefits to avoiding the abstraction layer.

 See the [Benchmarks](#benchmarks) below for a comparison of `morphdom` with [virtual-dom](https://github.com/Matt-Esch/virtual-dom).

-___UPDATE:___ As of `v2.1.0`, `morphdom` supports both diffing a real DOM tree with another real DOM tree and diffing a real DOM tree with a _virtual_ DOM tree.
-See: [docs/virtual-dom.md](docs/virtual-dom.md) for more details.

 ## Which is better: rendering to an HTML string or rendering virtual DOM nodes?